WebexCC-SA/LAB-1111/docs/Analytics.md

 # Lab 10 - Alerts and analytics
-Now that we've configured Webex Suite settings, groups, locations, and users, let's explore how to stay informed and proactive by using alerts and analytics.
+Now that we've configured Webex Suite settings, groups, locations, and users, let's explore how to stay informed and proactive by using alerts and analytics.<p>

+- In this lab
+    - Navigate the Analytics page and explore various dashboards
+    - Create a dashboards
+    - Set up alerts for critical metrics
 ### Alerts
-Alerts in Control Hub are notifications that inform administrators about important events or issues, such as service outages, security events, or license usage.
-They help you monitor your Webex environment and respond quickly to any concerns.

 <table>
   <colgroup>
     <col style="width:40%">